RULES FOR THE LICENSING AND REGISTRATION OF BREEDING STALLIONS WITH THE HIGHLAND PONY SOCIETY

 Genitalia: The testicles must be fully descended into the scrotum, of normal consistency and should be of normal and equal size.

 Action: Action at walk and trot must be examined and any abnormality noted.

 Laryngeal Paralysis: The animal must be exercised in such a way that deep and rapid respirations are stimulated.
 Any signs of roaring or whistling must be noted.

-At the time of the examination, a hair sample must be taken for DNA testing and forwarded, in the envelope provided, to the Animal Health Trust.
+- At the time of the examination, a hair sample must be taken for DNA testing and forwarded, in the envelope provided, to the Weatherbys.

-The Animal Health Trust’s fee for identifying the DNA profile of the pony will be borne by the Highland Pony Society.
+- The Weatherby’s fee for identifying the DNA profile of the pony and sire matching where possible, will be borne by the Highland Pony Society.